open/close all folders

 - Worm manifests this in three ways, albeit all justified:

 - Endbringers won't even notice anything less than a vehicle-mounted heavy weapon, so infantry are right out.
-Tanks and artillery don't have the maneuverability.
+Tanks don't have the maneuverability needed for the urban environs Endbringers usually target.
+Artillery has too much chance of Unfriendly Fire.
 Each of the three have their own ways to deal with aircraft and their pilots - Behemoth can zap them with lightning, Leviathan can just ground them by summoning storms and Simurgh... well, you'd be lucky if she only destroys them..
 The only time they are ever mentioned directly combating an Endbringer (in Scarab 25.4) is so throwaway one can easily overlook it.
 Even nuclear weapons aren't powerful enough to kill the things note so the only viable strategy is to have hundreds of capes Hold the Line until Scion arrives.

 - For the roving bands of supervillains like the Slaughterhouse Nine, take the usual difficulty conventional militaries have with tracking down guerillas or insurgents, then add in the difficulty of taking them down.
 How do normal ground forces deal with a Mad Scientist like Bonesaw whose definition of dead man switch is "biological WMD", a pyrokinetic who teleports through fire like Burnscar, becoming ever more mobile the longer the fight goes on, or a silicakinetic like Shatterbird who has citywide ability to turn your sniper scope or phone screen into deadly shrapnel?
 Then there are the Nigh Invulnerable monsters like Crawler or Siberian who could tank an airstrike or cruise missile.
 That's just the current composition of the Nine; some late members with even more exotic powers would be even worse to handle.